 All proceeds from public and private dinners go directly to Our House to support people in our community living with HIV/AIDS.

-Teens Table aims to celebrate Our House's 25th anniversary of "honoring what's come before while looking forward to the next 25 years."
-These are opportunities for at-risk youth ages 13-19 and/or students interested in exploring careers in the health field to learn more about HIV; attend a dinner series event for free, courtesy of our sponsors; and engage in some type of hands-on activity (i.e. making holiday cards, ice cream, or cupcakes).
+Teens Table events are opportunities for youth ages 13-19 to learn more about HIV; attend a dinner series event for free, courtesy of our sponsors; and engage in some type of hands-on activity (theater games, holiday card making, or frosting cupcakes).
 Meals are provided at all Teens Tables.

 Our House provides healthcare, housing, and other vital services

 Our House has been part of the Portland community since 1988.
 Our services have expanded but our commitment to people living with HIV/AIDS has remained the same.
 The Our House team of expert clinicians works with people with advanced HIV/AIDS who are having difficulty managing independent living.
 Our programs and services include: